ptitle/epm/README.md

 `terra, sf, ape, viridisLite, pbapply, Rcpp`

-Additionally, the R packages `tmap`, `data.table` and `spdep` provide additional functionality or speed improvements, and are recommended.
+Additionally, the R packages `exactextractr`, `tmap`, `data.table` and `spdep` provide additional functionality or speed improvements, and are recommended.

 The current release of epm can be [downloaded from CRAN]( https://cran.r-project.org/package=epm).